-According to research (2007), conditions in many countries in the world revolves round and about j3olitics and social up heavily political conditions that brings about wars, violence, clashes or conflicts that deprive people their freedom and brings experiences that may make regular school work quite difficult and meaningless.
+According to research (2007), conditions in many countries in the world revolves round and about politics and social up heavily political conditions that brings about wars, violence, clashes or conflicts that deprive people their freedom and brings experiences that may make regular school work quite difficult and meaningless.
 These children may have experience, torture or aggression in their living places.

-In the intentional scene we have wars in Darfur.
-Afghanistan and Iraq, where most aid agencies cannot speak openly about the humanitarian situation for fear of jeopardizing their lives.
+In the intentional scene we have wars in Darfur, Afghanistan and Iraq, where most aid agencies cannot speak openly about the humanitarian situation for fear of jeopardizing their lives.
 This conflict, affects millions of people.
-In Uganda, there is the M23 rebels in DRC conflict where children were turned into sex slaves and child soldier for over 20 years a case of Ankole in 2012.
+In Uganda, there are the Kony rebels in Eastern conflicts where children were turned into sex slaves and child soldiers for over 20 years.

-In Uganda still, a case of Ankole region we have tribal, land clashes, cattle rusting and more recently the LRA war in 2007 which led to child rape, Abduction among the school going children.
+In Uganda still, a case of Eastern region we have tribal, land clashes, cattle rusting and more recently the LRA war in 2007 which led to child rape, Abduction among the school going children.

 These experiences include among others beatings, rape and being turned into refugees in one's own country.
-These are also experiences in Ntungamo district.
+These are also experiences in Tororo district.
 Thus leaving children psychologically and financially unstable or traumatized and therefore grossly affecting their involvement in learning and other only activities.